 - WDS+AP:- Allows the device to establish wireless bridging and function as access point simultaneously, allowing wireless client devices such as computers, game consoles, mobile phones, etc. to connect to the access point in order to access network resources from multiple groups of network devices as well as the Internet.
-The diagrams below illustrate examples of WDS with Access Point. - WDS: Strictly for establishing wireless bridging only and will not function in access point simultaneously, allowing wireless client devices such as computers, game consoles, mobile phones, etc. to connect in order to access network resources from multiple groups of network devices as well as the Internet.
-Please refer to the section Wireless Bridge (WDS) Mode page 17 for details on this mode.
+The diagrams below illustrate examples of WDS with Access Point. - WDS (pure WDS): Strictly for establishing wireless bridging only and will not function in access point simultaneously, allowing wireless client devices such as computers, game consoles, mobile phones, etc. to connect in order to access network resources from multiple groups of network devices as well as the Internet.
+Please refer to the section Wireless Bridge (WDS) Mode page 18 for details on this mode.

-Note: WDS (Wireless Distribution System) is not currently standardized and may not connect to different model wireless routers or access points, therefore, when using WDS, it is recommended to use the same model and version for wireless bridging.
+Note: You can create up to four WDS bridge connections on each wireless band (2.4GHz and 5GHz).
+WDS (Wireless Distribution System) is not currently standardized and may not connect to different model wireless routers or access points, therefore, when using WDS, it is recommended to use the same model and version for wireless bridging.